A-NZ-PEPPOL/A-NZ-accreditation-documents/New Zealand PEPPOL Authority/README.md

 The New Zealand Peppol Authority will facilitate an Interoperability Test with an existing Peppol Access Point provider.
 This is to confirm the Service Provider:

-1) is able to establish compatibility with another Australian or New Zealand PEPPOL Access Point
+1) is able to establish compatibility with another Australian or New Zealand Peppol Access Point
 2) conforms with local BIS requirements.

 To complete interoperable testing, you will be provided with a set of test files which your access point will need to process to identify which files are valid, and which are invalid.